duongnguyen-dev/ZodSP/README.md

-# End-to-end Serving Zero-Shot Object Detection into Google Kubernetes Engine
+# End-to-end Serving Zero-Shot Object Detection Service into Google Kubernetes Engine
 This repo will show you how to deploy your own **Zero-shot Object Detection API onto GKE** using **CI/CD** ⭐⭐⭐

 ## System Architecture